The University of Luxembourg is a multilingual, international research university.

-Experience: The ideal candidate should have some knowledge and experience in the following topics:
+Experience: The ideal candidate should have research project-based experience (FP7/H2020, Industry) and publication record in a number of the following topics:

 Language Skills: Fluent written and verbal communication skills in English are required.